madguy02/niki-assignment/readme.md

-**phone.py is actually a scrapper for the text file with a regex written to find pattern of indian phone numbers ** provide your directories accordingly in fields like walk_dir ,and proper filename to phone.py program
+**phone.py is actually a scrapper for the text file with a regex written to find pattern of indian phone numbers ** provide your directories accordingly in fields like walk_dir ,and proper filename to phone.py program ** imported niki.py to phone.py,if not required,you can directly call two different programs independently

 !!!it runs successfully